 Both Côté and Luedtke admit that Caesar salads, burgers, and club sandwiches will forever be part of their room service repertoire.
 However, many new habits and preferences brought about by a changing world is making in-room dining an integral part of the complete hotel experience.

-Before the dawn of digital interconnection, the business traveler simply saw the hotel as a pillow to rest his weary head.
+Before the dawn of digital interconnection, the business traveler simply saw the hotel as a pillow to rest their weary head.
 Côté realizes how his role has considerably changed.
-He notes, “Guests can work from anywhere in the world and rooms have turned into an integrated working space.”
+“Guests can work from anywhere in the world and rooms have turned into an integrated working space.”
 Within this global workforce is also a growing diversity.
 Luedtke points out guests from emerging markets and, of course, women, too—quashing the business traveler stereotype of the middle-aged white male.
 This new breed of frequent travelers, according to him, may have “special dietary requirements.”
 But, more importantly, “they all expect to be satisfied.”

 With affordable travel and greater accessibility to information, today’s travelers are more adventurous and sophisticated, and this reflects in their food choices.
 While local and Western comfort food will always be a staple, hotels are now trendier.
 “It represents the evolution of tastes across the globe with people traveling everywhere now,” Côté observes.
 “You can order the famous Indonesian nasi lemak or a shakshouka for breakfast in the comfort of your room in Manila.”